subsquid/docs/docs/deploy-squid/monitoring.md

  `${processor}` here is the processor name; it defaults to `processor` unless specified.

-The metrics are documented inline and include:
+The metrics are documented inline.
+They include some values reflecting the squid health:
 - `sqd_processor_last_block`.
 The last processed block.
 - `sqd_processor_chain_height`.
 Current chain height as reported by the archive.
 - `sqd_processor_archive_http_errors_in_row`.
 The number of consecutive failed Archive requests